Best Books for Quitting Smoking

 What Makes It Effective

-Carr’s genius is that he understands smokers because he was one — a 100-cigarette-a-day chain smoker for 33 years.
+Carr’s genius is that he understood smokers because he was one: a 100-cigarette-a-day chain smoker for 33 years.
 He does not lecture, moralize, or use scare tactics.
 He speaks to you as someone who has been exactly where you are and found a way out.
-The book creates a cognitive shift: once you genuinely believe smoking does nothing for you, the desire to smoke dissolves, and quitting becomes relatively easy.

 Best For